GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established/corroborated:** Nienke asked for an airport ride on January 9.
 Ryan did not provide it.
 Importantly, she continued trying to see him afterward, which weighs against the strongest version of the theory that she was simply using him for transportation.

 **Established/corroborated:** By late January, Ryan had stopped initiating with Nienke.
 Nienke called, asked if he was alive, framed his non-response as hurtful and unlike communication between friends, and raised the possibility that he no longer wanted the friendship.
 Ryan apologized for being unresponsive, said he had been feeling exceptionally down, needed time alone, and said Nienke had done nothing wrong.
 Nienke warned that further isolation would not help.

+**Corroborated observation:** This is best described as a pursuit-withdrawal mismatch, not simply one person doing something wrong.
+Nienke treated the bond as active and reciprocal and responded to distance by offering more concrete connection: coffee, walks, events, coming to his place, low-effort presence, and a hug.
+Ryan responded by conserving energy, delaying replies, declining or deferring invitations, and presenting isolation as his current mode.
+The pattern resembles an anxious/avoidant-style loop, but that is a behavioral description, not a diagnosis of either person.

 **Established/corroborated:** When Nienke came to Ryan's apartment, Ryan reportedly did not let her in and appeared to pretend he was sleeping.
 This occurred despite evidence that Ryan could still go to Joe and Lucas's house and participate at least intermittently in bowling-related plans or activity.